 4. Pick up a book

-Math anxiety is a pretty well known phenomena and many people have written about their experiences and how they combatted math anxiety.
+Math anxiety is a well-known phenomena and many people have written about their experiences and how they combatted math anxiety.
 These books or guides provide helpful techniques to assist you in overcoming any underlying issues you may have.

 Quick Maths Tips